jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 Similar to how the chat messages work, we can display when a user enters or leaves the chat room by toggling a `Chat_Active__c` checkbox on their user record and update the sidebar active user list accordingly.

-When the user clicks enter or leave the chat, this triggers a socket event chain similar to when we add a new message:
+When the user clicks enter or leave the chat, this triggers a socket event chain similar to when we added a new message:

 **websocketChat.js** -- When the user clicks the enter or leave chat button, the user record is updated and we emit the event `userEnteredChat` or `userLeftChat` to our socket server:
-`gist:jamigibbs/a0a5a8488ac7e07f203e6870014a7ab0`
+`gist:jamigibbs/eaf0ca6e0b6c9f318ee44acd2a72e9b5`

 **server.js** -- On the websocket server, those events are captured and it sends back to Salesforce a `refreshChatUsers` event:
 `gist:jamigibbs/f1892d5b6f25705839d2a491ec0d89e0`